skynet29/brainjs/README.md

 ## Getting started

-To get started, see the examples on the demo directory.
+To get started, see the examples on the demo directory or open the <a href="https://rawgit.com/skynet29/brainjs/master/dist/index.html" target="_blank">demo app</a> .

-ViewController is based on the jQuery library. jQuery is bundeled in the file brainjs-bundle.js in the dist folder.
+ViewController is based on the jQuery library. jQuery and jQuery UI are bundled in the file brainjs-bundle.js in the dist folder.

 # Controls